-The pre-internship practica experience is a minimum of 1600 hours duration.
-The П practica training starts during the first year of the program with the pre-practicum sequence.
+The pre-internship practica experience is a minimum of 1550 hours duration.
+The practica training starts during the first year of the program with the pre-practicum sequence.
 Students begin by accumulating closely mentored supervised experience in clinical lab courses (interviewing, the basic assessment courses) and through observation activities.
-Students will typically accumulate a minimum of 100 hours of initial clinical experience during the first year.
+Students will accumulate approximately 50 hours of initial clinical experience during the first year.
 The intensive clinical practica sequence starts in the second year and runs continuously for six semesters (Fall, Spring, Summer).
 A total of 600 hours of supervised clinical experience per year must be acquired during the second and third year of the program.
-Students must maintain satisfactory progress in the accompanying seminar (Psy 733-738) each practical semester.
+Students must maintain satisfactory progress in the accompanying seminar (PSY 733-738) each practical semester.
 During the fourth year, students complete the advanced practicum sequence.
-During the fall, they complete a clinical lab in conjunction with the Supervision and Consultation course (Psy 763).
+During the fall, they complete a clinical lab in conjunction with the Supervision and Consultation course (PSY 763).
 Students will accrue approximately 8 hours of experience in supervising beginning practica students, another 3 hours in a consultation project, as well as an advanced practica placement consisting of a minimum of 8 hours weekly.
-The preinternship practica culminates in an Advanced Practica seminar during the fourth year (Psy 739 & 741).
+The preinternship practica culminates in an Advanced Practica seminar during the fourth year (PSY 739 & 741).
 The consultation project is completed in PSY 741.
-As graduate training is developmental and sequential, each practica series must be completed in order (Psy 733 - 735, Psy 736 - 738, and Psy 739 - 741).
+As graduate training is developmental and sequential, each practica series must be completed in order (PSY 733 -735, Psy 736 - 738, and PSY 739 - 741).
 If a student takes a break from practica training after a sequence has begun or fails one of the practica courses, the entire practica sequence would be repeated.

-A Faculty Practica Instructor provides consultation and oversight at the University level as the instructor for Clinical Practica class.
+- A Faculty Practica Instructor provides consultation and oversight at the University level as the instructor for Clinical Practica class.
 Ordinarily, the faculty supervisor is not privy to identifying information about clients seen by students at their practica sites.
 Consequently, the site supervisor retains primary responsibility for student supervision.
-The practica instructor monitors student skill development throughout the practica year and conveys information about this to the Director of Clinical Training.

-☐ The Site Supervisor provides over-all supervision at the practica site and may delegate other site personnel to work with the student.
+The practica instructor monitors student skill development throughout the practica year and conveys information about this to the Director of Clinical Training. - The Site Supervisor provides overall supervision at the practica site and may delegate other site personnel to work with the student.
+Supervisors must be available on site and provide a majority of supervision in person.
 The site supervisor will typically be a licensed clinical psychologist.
 However, there may be situations when supervision by another mental